Sebaestschjin/tts-tools/packages/tts-editor/media/tour/getObjects.md

-This will also automatically happen, once you load a new game in TTS.
+This will also automatically happen, once you load a new game in TTS when the extension is running.

 You will notice a new directory called `.tts` inside the directory you opened.
 This is where the extension keeps the scripts it got from TTS.